(Pyloric Stenosis Repair; Pyloromyotomy)

 Reasons for Procedure

-The pylorus sphincter can become narrowed.
+The pylorus sphincter can become narrowed, usually from an enlargerment of the muscle.
 The condition is called

 pyloric stenosis.
 It can cause severe symptoms such as nausea, vomiting, and

 dehydration.
-Narrowing of the pylorus can be caused by scarring from ulcers.
-It can also be caused by a mass, such as cancer.
+Narrowing of the pylorus can be the result of scarring from ulcers, a hiatal hernia, a mass, such as cancer, or inflammatory diseases.

-Pyloric stenosis is a serious condition.
+Pyloric stenosis may be a serious condition.
 Pyloroplasty is often necessary to treat it.

 Complications are rare, but no procedure is completely free of risk.
 If you are planning to have pyloroplasty, your doctor will review a list of possible complications, which may include: